ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 from being able to carry state between requests, such as with cookies ({{?RFC6265}}), authentication ({{Section 11 of HTTP}}), or even alternative services ({{?RFC7838}}).
-Oblivious HTTP removes linkage at the transport layer, which must be used in conjunction with applications that do not carry state between requests.
+Oblivious HTTP removes linkage at the transport layer, and must be used in conjunction with applications that do not carry state between requests.

 Oblivious HTTP is primarily useful where privacy risks associated with possible